 Walden University at the age of 56.

 In her third year in a self-designed program of Education and Leadership, Andi says that one of her reasons for choosing Walden University was for its "dedication to social change."

 And social change is what Andi is after: always an independent thinker, she home schooled her five children and believes ardently in this model of learning.

-After graduating with a B.S. in Liberal Studies with High Scholarship in 1974 from Oregon State University, "I then home schooled my children as my form of action research and case studies."
+After graduating with a B.S. in Liberal Studies with High Scholarship in 1974 from, "I then home schooled my children as my form of action research and case studies."

 It is with this in mind that she continues to develop a model of educational excellence using brain-based research.